ptsteadman/url-shortener/README.md

 ### Overview

-URL shorteners work by a server performing a redirect from (ex.) http://short.ly/shortId to a longer URL stored in a database.

 Features:
   - Custom shortlinks (ex short.ly/custom instead of short.ly/123asd)
   - Logging of hits, including user ip / referrer